-Sanjit has worked in a variety of senior marketing, publishing, fundraising and development and comms roles with and for organisations like Telegraph Media Group, TalkTalk, Creative Nation, Dentsu Aegis Network (Aegis Media), Tiscali, Havas Media, Vivendi, The Millennium Commission, Conran, NGOs and not-for-profits.
+Sanjit has worked in a variety of senior marketing, audience development, communications, digital publishing, branding and fundraising roles with and for organisations like Talawa Theatre Company, Telegraph Media Group, TalkTalk, Creative Nation, Dentsu Aegis Network (Aegis Media), Tiscali, Havas Media, Vivendi, The Millennium Commission, DCMS, Conran, NGOs and others.
+See Sanjit’s LinkedIn for more.

-Sanjit is one of 40 ground breakers using culture and creativity to make a difference in society; primarily using performing arts as launchpads for wider conversations on issues which affect all of society and yet exclude many parts of it.
-The results are documented in Equal Stages: Standing Up for Identity and Integrity in the Performing Arts.
+Sanjit is also one of 40 ground breakers using culture and creativity to make a difference in society using the arts as launchpads for wider conversations on the issues which affect society; the results are documented in Equal Stages: Standing Up for Identity and Integrity in the Performing Arts.

-Sanjit has also featured in The Stage, discussing, among many subjects, audience development and the importance of deep listening.
-Sanjit has also written about Audience Development here, and contributed to a book on developing audiences from print to digital here.
+Sanjit has also featured in The Stage, discussing, among many subjects, audience development and the importance of deep listening, has written about Audience Development here, and contributed to a book on developing audiences from print publishing to digital.

-In his spare time Sanjit created and managed a local forum on Facebook, previously chaired and shaped the creative direction of an arts festival extending its reach into new audiences, participation and variety, and building partnerships with arts institutions like Goldsmiths.
-Some of that is captured in the Hill Talk podcast, here.
+In his spare time Sanjit created and managed a local forum on Facebook, previously chaired and shaped the creative direction of an arts festival extending participation, variety and its reach into new audiences, in addition to building partnerships with arts institutions including Goldsmiths.

-Sanjit’s series of podcasts ‘Telling it like it is‘ have offered space for people to explore ideas like History, Technology and ‘Home’ and have featured luminaries like Professor Corinne Fowler, Ian Douglas, and Chinonyerem Odimba.
+Sanjit’s series of podcasts ‘Telling it like it is‘ have offered space for people to explore ideas like History, Technology and ‘Home’ and have featured luminaries like Professor Corinne Fowler, Chinonyerem Odimba and Ian Douglas.

 Alongside these activities, Sanjit also set up and advised on the management of various charities and social businesses and mentored others through their development.